Shac0x/Maximum-koreader/README.md

-# Maximun Plugin for KOReader
+# Maximum Plugin for KOReader

 ## Overview
-Maximun is a plugin designed to enhance the manga reading experience on KOReader.
+Maximum is a plugin designed to enhance the manga reading experience on KOReader.
 It introduces a grid-based zoom functionality and automatic page rotation for landscape pages.
 Compatible with CBZ, CBR and PDF formats.

 ---